-To achieve successful reintegration back into the normative community after release from incarceration requires the individual to change his thought process, social perceptions and behavior (Shoham & Timor, 2014).
-Such concern is highly essential when dealing with convicted criminals that are accustomed to non-normative way of thinking and manifest non-traditional and non-normative behavior (Ward & Maruna, 2007).
-Accordingly, upon their release, and as part of their condition, ex-prisoners are expected to participate in an individually tailored psychological treatment program that correspond with their crime of conviction and includes both individual and group therapy.
-In many cases, these individuals are mandated to attend at least two weekly therapeutic sessions, in which one is individual treatment and the other is group therapy.
-Each treatment session lasts about 50 minutes.
+Successful reintegration into the normative community requires the individual to change his thought processes, social perceptions and behavior (Shoham & Timor, 2014).
+Such change is essential when dealing with convicted criminals, who are accustomed to non-normative ways of thinking and manifest non-normative behavior (Ward & Maruna, 2007).
+Accordingly, as part of the conditions of release, an ex-prisoner is expected to participate in an individually tailored psychological treatment program corresponding to the conviction.
+In many cases, the individual is mandated to attend at least two weekly therapeutic sessions, one of individual treatment and one of group therapy, each lasting 50 minutes.

-The supervisory and rehabilitative program is prepared by the treatment staff and the employment counselors.
-One of the preliminary conditions of acceptance to the program is the voluntary acceptance of the treatment and supervision protocol by the individual prisoner prior to his release from incarceration.
-Further, those chose to participate in the program must be drug-free for a period of at-least six months prior to release (Peled-Laskov et al., 2019).
+The supervisory and rehabilitative program is prepared by treatment staff and employment counselors.
+One of the conditions of entry into the program is voluntary acceptance of the treatment and supervision protocol.
+Participants must also be drug-free for a period of at least six months prior to release (Peled-Laskov et al., 2019).

-The program was developed out of necessity and the difficulties experienced by many released prisoners who encounter impediments (stigma, poor prior employment background, limited skills, low wages, unrealistic expectations for rapid promotion etc.) when searching and securing meaningful employment (Davis et al., 2014; Lichtenberger, 2006; Lucken & Ponte, 2008; Pager et al., 2009; Seiter & Kadela, 2003).
-In the development of the program an emphasis was placed on the understanding that securing meaningful employment is crucial in the rehabilitation, reintegration, and assimilation process of those individuals (Duwe, 2015; Gillis & Nafekh, 2005; Laub & Sampson, 1993).
-To that extent, IPRA established a counseling initiative comprised of employment counselors who advise and supervise ex-prisoners while also providing them with the necessary support in the process of finding and maintaining employment (Efodi, 2014).
-Such system is necessary in aiding ex-prisoners assimilate in the workforce and persevere in their employment (Peled-Laskov & Bialer, 2013).
+The program was developed in response to difficulties experienced by many released prisoners when seeking meaningful employment (stigma, poor prior employment background, limited skills, low wages, unrealistic expectations for rapid promotion, etc.) (Davis et al., 2014; Lichtenberger, 2006; Lucken & Ponte, 2008; Pager et al., 2009; Seiter & Kadela, 2003).
+In the development of the program, securing meaningful employment was regarded as crucial for rehabilitation, reintegration and assimilation (Duwe, 2015; Gillis & Nafekh, 2005; Laub & Sampson, 1993).
+Thus, the IPRA established a counseling initiative run by employment counselors who advise and supervise ex-prisoners while providing them with the necessary support for finding and maintaining employment (Efodi, 2014).
+Such a system is essential if ex-prisoners are to assimilate into the workforce and persevere in their employment (Peled-Laskov & Bialer, 2013).

 The Current Study

-Evaluating employment reintegration and recidivism of ex-prisoners who were under the supervision of IPRA and those who maxed-out at the end of their sentences between 2007 - 2010, Peled-Laskov and her colleagues (2019) found more positive outcomes in terms of successful reintegration among those ex-prisoners who were under the supervision of IPRA and participated in the employment program.
-Such positive outcomes were identified in terms of: employment reintegration, length of reported employment, higher overall average income, and lower imprisonment rates.
+Evaluating employment reintegration and recidivism of ex-prisoners whose sentences ended between 2007 and 2010, Peled-Laskov and colleagues (2019) found more positive outcomes related to successful reintegration among ex-prisoners who were under the supervision of the IPRA and who participated in its employment program.
+Positive outcomes were identified regarding employment reintegration, length of reported employment, higher overall average income and lower imprisonment rates.